 This is owed, in part, to the honestly interesting and action-packed life of the four Jersey Boys – both before, during and after their heyday – although, thanks to their music, that has never truly passed.
 PLUS it is also a story that not many people know, making it a rare thing indeed in the West End – a show you come out of knowing more than when you went in!

 Of course, Jersey Boys’ music speaks for itself.
-And the quality of the performances from the four guys – especially John Lloyd Young, playing Frankie, who has come over from playing the role in the States, is outstanding – but I guess no more than you would expect from a smash-hit musical on the West End stage!
+And the quality of the performances from the four guys is outstanding – but I guess no more than you would expect from a smash-hit musical on the West End stage!

-Jersey Boys has extended booking at the Piccadilly to March 2015, with Michael Watson taking over as Frankie Valli.
+Jersey Boys Theatre Breaks are now booking at the Piccadilly Theatre to 25th October 2015, with Michael Watson as Frankie Valli.

-Theatre: Piccadilly Theatre, Denman Street, W1D 4HS, London
+Theatre: Piccadilly Theatre, Denman Street, London W1D 4HS

 Nearest Tube: Piccadilly Circus